aboutcoders/job-bundle/Resources/docs/unit-testing.md

 Unit Testing
 ============

 The AbcJobBundle provides a class [JobTestCase](../../Test/JobTestCase.php) that can be used to test if a job can be invoked by the AbcJobBundle as expected.
-Thi basically covers the seralization/deserialization of parameters as well as the invocation with additional runtime parameters.
+This basically covers the seralization/deserialization of parameters as well as the invocation with additional [runtime parameters](./runtime-paramerters.md).

 ```php